-On most N scale passenger or freight cars, the couplers are mounted in the trucks.
+On most N scale passenger or freight cars, the couplers are mounted on the trucks.
 The easiest way to change out your couplers, albeit the most expensive, is to replace the trucks.
 MTL and others sell truck assemblies.
-To replace old... trucks you simply pull the kingpin which holds the truck in place.
-To save money some people create "conversion cars", cars with one knuckle coupler and one Rapido coupler.
+To replace old trucks you simply pull the kingpin which holds the truck in place.
+To save money some people create "conversion cars," cars with one knuckle coupler and one Rapido coupler.
 Conversion cars let you mix coupler types in one train.Continue to 5 of 6 below.

 05 of 06

 As an option for their Morning Daylight passenger cars Kato has introduced a new variation on the knuckle coupler, the "kinematic" coupler.
 This is a coupler that pulls Kato's new passenger cars together to close the gap between them but allows the gap to expand as needed on curves.
-These couplers are not compatible with any other kind of knuckle coupler, and some modelers have expressed concern about the wear that might be caused due to the difficulty in decoupling them (they do not... support magnetic decoupling).
-Kato has posted a Kinematic coupler demonstration video on their website.
+These couplers are not compatible with any other kind of knuckle coupler, and some modelers have expressed concern about the wear that might be caused due to the difficulty in decoupling them (they do not support magnetic decoupling).

 06 of 06